JordanSlaman/python_rm_duplicates/README.md

 This is a pure python script to remove files from one or more directories.

+Filenames are not used to compare files.
+The leftmost paths take precedent, so the copy you wish to keep should be in the first path you pass.

-I wrote it because I had made a backup of my phone photos in dropbox, and another in Google Drive and then I bought a NAS and decided to cut out the other services.
+I wrote it because I had made a backup of my phone photos in dropbox, and another in Google Drive, and then I bought a NAS and decided to cut out the other services.
 The NAS also backs up my phone photos, so I had three copies of some things.